How to teach Reported Speech

 teach-reported-speech teach-reported-speech

 In my own lesson plans, I’ve decided to introduce the concept of backshifting gradually.
-In my first reported speech lesson plan (RS1.1-Intro-to-Reported-Speech-1), I start with the basics by backshifting, from the Present Simple to the Past Simple.
+In my first reported speech lesson plan (RS1.1-Intro-to-Reported-Speech-1), I start with the basics by backshifting from the Present Simple to the Past Simple.
+I’ve included here a link to download this lesson, so that you can access it even without a free Off2Class account:

 teach-reported-speech teach-reported-speech